antonysanders1/top50singers-cli/README.md

 # Top50singers::Cli

 Welcome to my gem "Top 50 Singers"!
-This Ruby Gem provides a CLI to view a list of the top 50 singers that ever lived and give a bit of information about their background.
+This Ruby Gem provides a CLI to view a list of the top 50 singers that ever lived and gives a bit of information about their background.
 This list was currated by the Rolling Stone, a highly revered music news website.

 ## Installation